-Where possible, event organisers should consider ways to increase the supply of fresh air, for example, lifting or removing side walls from outdoor structures such as marquees.
+Where possible, event organisers should consider ways to increase the supply of fresh air, for example, lifting or removing side walls from outdoor structures such as marquees or using fans to circulate fresh air.
 Side walls should be lifted or removed for any live performances with an audience, such as circus events.